How CAPTCHA Works

 Most, but not all, CAPTCHAs rely on a visual test.
 Computers lack the sophistication that human beings have when it comes to processing visual data.
 We can look at an image and pick out patterns more easily than a computer.
 The human mind sometimes perceives patterns even when none exist, a quirk we call pareidolia.
 Ever see a shape in the clouds or a face on the moon?
 That's your brain trying to associate random information into patterns and shapes.

-But not all CAPTCHAs rely on visual patterns.
+But not all modern CAPTCHAs rely on visual patterns.
 In fact, it's important to have an alternative to a visual CAPTCHA.
-Otherwise, the Web site administrator runs the risk of disenfranchising any Web user who has a visual impairment.
+Otherwise, the web page administrator runs the risk of disenfranchising any visually impaired users.
 One alternative to a visual test is an audible one.
 An audio CAPTCHA usually presents the user with a series of spoken letters or numbers.
-It's not unusual for the program to distort the speaker's voice, and it's also common for the program to include background noise in the recording.
+It's not unusual for the program to distort the speaker's voice and it's also common for the program to include background noise in the recording.
 This helps thwart voice recognition programs.

 In the next section, we'll take a closer look at the kinds of sites that use CAPTCHA to verify whether or not you have a pulse.